HART Combined Intersection Upgrades

 Could you post the design options as a separate file from the survey?
 Apologies if I missed this.

-Newbie asked about 2 months ago
+Newbie asked 8 months ago

 Absolutely, the design options will be available on the website at the start of the webinar on Wednesday, April 3 at 6 pm.